Organizational Structure

 National Correspondents

-Each Party has one National Correspondent who is the primary day to day contact between the Executive Secretary and the respective Parties to the Treaty.
+Each Party (i.e., the four Commissioners and four alternates of each country) has one National Correspondent who is the primary day to day contact between the Executive Secretary (the head of the Secretariat office located in Vancouver, B.C.) and the respective Parties.

 Panels

-The Treaty provides for five geographically oriented Panels to provide advice on the conservation and management of selected stocks.
+The Treaty allows for five geographically oriented Panels to provide advice on the conservation and management of selected stocks.

 Committees